edgio-docs/edgio-docs/src/guides/v7/basics/origins.md

     1. In the **Origin Hostname** option, type a hostname or IP address that points to your web server(s).
     2. Optional.
 Set the **Port** option to the port over which our network will serve traffic to the above hostname or IP address.
     3. Optional.
 Set the **IP Version Preference** option to define a preference on how {{ PRODUCT }} will [resolve a hostname](#origin-hostname-resolution) defined within the **Origin Hostname** option.
     4. Set the **Scheme** option to always serve traffic to your hosts over HTTPS, HTTP, or to match the client's scheme.
+Matching a client's scheme means that our network will serve HTTP traffic to your web servers over port 80, while HTTPS traffic will be served over port 443.
     5. Optional.
 [Override the client's Host header](#override-host-header) by setting the **Override Host Header** option to the desired hostname.
     6. Optional.
 Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 4.i - 4.v.
     7. Optional.
 Set the **Balancer type** option to the desired load balancing mode for requests proxied to your web servers.